Welcome to Lake Palestine United Methodist Church

 Wednesday Bread and Bible has been cancelled due to Covid19.

-We continue to have our Bible Studies available on Wedneday nights at 6:00 pm.
-Available to watch after that at your convenience.
+We continue to have our Bible Studies available on Wedneday nights at 6:00 pm on Facebook available to watch at your convenience.
 Go to our Facebook page or click on the Facebook emblem on this page or the Facebook box to watch if you are not a Facebook member.

 Click the link above to learn more about the Gospels of Matthew.
 Learn how Jesus' life paralleled Moses' life.